Every Chartered Accountant can not be a forensic auditor

 In light of this, the RBI recently came up with the concept of creating a ‘forensic audit pool.’
 It was reported that it wants banks to create a common pool of forensic audit firms so that they can pick one of them quickly whenever a high-value fraud needs to be investigated.

-The aim was to ensure that there wasn’t any wastage of time in the garb of evaluating the eligibility criteria of forensic auditing firms.
+The aim was to ensure that there wasn’t any waste of time in the garb of evaluating the eligibility criteria of forensic auditing firms.

-• Investigation Services – At first the auditor begins with an investigation; looking into the accounts and statement, and identifying defects in it.
+• Investigation Services – At first the auditor begins with an investigation; looking into the accounts and statements, and identifying defects in them.
 It then moves on to find ways to deal with such defects, which is a reactionary function.